 “Yesterday was the last one.
 My track started Thursday, so...”

 “I see.
-You’re a love ‘em and leave ’em kind of guy,” she says.
+You’re a love ‘em and leave ’em kind of guy, Rick,” she says.

 “I don’t know if there’s enough love left for you, honey.”

 “Harriet,” she says.
 “Harriet Bristol Wheeler.
-It’s okay if you forgot my name.
+It’s okay if you forgot my name Rick.
 I’m not the type of woman who cares.
 Besides, we only met a few hours ago.”

 “I don’t know if there’s enough left for you, Harriet.”

-My underwear and socks on, one leg into pants, and she grabs me back to the mattress.
+My underwear and socks on, one leg targeting the left pant leg, and she grabs me back to the mattress.
 With the speed of a high school wrestler, she has me down and arms pinned behind my head.
 She straddles my torso, breasts nearly in my face, long red hair draped over my head, crotch on the chest, and she places one of her knees on each of my elbows.
 She reaches over me, to grab something I can’t see.
 Returning to my field of view, there is a long twist of fabric in her hands that she snaps taunt by stretching her arms apart.
 The sudden crack causes me to jolt in fear.